πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 For B2B

 Neither platform is strongly B2B-native (LinkedIn dominates there).
-But YouTube Shorts is the better option — thought leadership, tool demos, and case study teasers funnel into long-form content that builds professional trust.
+But YouTube Shorts is the better option β€” thought leadership, tool demos, and case study teasers funnel into long-form content that builds professional trust.
 Schedule your B2B content with our LinkedIn scheduler alongside your Shorts and manage everything with multi-account management.

 2026 Trends for Each Platform

-YouTube Shorts trends
+YouTube Shorts trends (May 2026)

-• AI creator tools: Make Shorts using your own AI likeness, auto-edit features, AI clip generation from still images
+• AI creator tools: Make Shorts using your own AI likeness, auto-edit features, AI clip generation from still images β€” rolled out broadly in Q1 2026.

-• Shorts-to-long-form bridging: Stronger pathways so Shorts, long-form, and community posts work as an ecosystem
+• Shorts-to-long-form bridging: Stronger pathways so Shorts, long-form, and community posts work as an ecosystem.

-• Image posts: Now integrated into the Shorts feed
+• Image posts: Now integrated into the Shorts feed.

-• Brand partnership tools: Add brand links in Shorts, swap branded segments when deals end
+• Brand partnership tools: Add brand links in Shorts, swap branded segments when deals end.

-• Format sweet spot: 50–60 second Shorts achieve a 76% watch-through rate in 2026
+• Format sweet spot: 50–60 second Shorts still achieve a 76% watch-through rate, but 90s+ Shorts are growing fast after the cap change.

-TikTok trends
+TikTok trends (May 2026)

-• A-Commerce: AI agents streamlining the shopping experience
+• A-Commerce: AI agents streamlining the shopping experience.

-• Content aesthetic shift: "Quiet flex" — soft, aspirational aesthetics replacing loud viral-bait
+• Content aesthetic shift: "Quiet flex" β€” soft, aspirational aesthetics replacing loud viral-bait.

-• Auto-post from live: Auto-clip high-performing moments from livestreams
+• Auto-post from live: Auto-clip high-performing moments from livestreams.

 The regulatory factor